Orange County Rear-End Accident Attorney

-What do I say when an insurance adjuster calls? — Soon after an accident claim is filed, you should be expecting a call from the other party’s insurance adjuster in an attempt to try and get a statement that they can hold against you in the case.
+- What do I say when an insurance adjuster calls? — Soon after an accident claim is filed, you should be expecting a call from the other party’s insurance adjuster in an attempt to try and get a statement that they can hold against you in the case.
 The best thing to do would be to refer all calls to your retained Orange County accident attorney.
 If you haven’t already hired an auto accident attorney, here are some helpful tips for your first conversation.

 - How long do I have after my accident to file a claim? — In the state of California, anyone who has suffered a personal injury due to an automobile accident will have only two years to file a lawsuit for damages in accordance with the California Code of Civil Procedure Section 335.1.
 Once that statutory period has passed, that individual will lose his or her right to sue for damages or any other type of relief.

 - What are my rights if I was a passenger in the accident? — Most people don’t realize that passengers in an accident also may be entitled to compensation for their injuries and other accident-related expenses.
 The process for a “third-party car insurance claim” is just like any other type of car accident claim.
 The only difference is that the passenger might have the option of filing the claim against both drivers if it was a two-car accident.

-	Contact an Experienced Orange County Rear-End Collision Lawyer
+Contact an Experienced Orange County Rear-End Collision Attorney

 The injuries caused by rear-end collisions, even at very low speeds, can cause medical problems that last a lifetime.
-Whiplash syndrome, disc herniation, and other conditions often result in the accident victims unable to work at their former jobs or enjoy their favorite leisure activities.
+Whiplash syndrome, disc herniation, and other conditions often result in accident victims being unable to work at their former jobs or enjoy their favorite leisure activities.
 Victims frequently experience negative impacts on their quality of life.